Albert Hofmann: Further research

-Hofmann later discovered 4-acetoxy-DET, a hallucinogenic tryptamine.
+Hofmann later discovered 4-AcO-DET, a hallucinogenic tryptamine.
 He first synthesized 4-AcO-DET in 1958 in the Sandoz lab.
 Hofmann became director of Sandoz's natural products department and continued studying hallucinogenic substances found in Mexican mushrooms and other plants used by aboriginal people there.
 This led to the isolation and synthesis of psilocybin, the active agent of many "magic mushrooms".
 Hofmann also became interested in the seeds of the Mexican morning glory species Turbina corymbosa, called ololiuqui by natives.
 He was surprised to find the active compound of ololiuqui, ergine (LSA, lysergic acid amide), to be closely related to LSD.
 This discovery is said to have initially been met with "a state of disbelief bordering on accusations of scientific fraud", but was soon confirmed by other researchers.

 In 1962, Hofmann and his wife Anita Hofmann traveled to Mexico at the invitation of the ethnomycologist R. Gordon Wasson to search for the psychoactive plant "Ska Maria Pastora" (Leaves of Mary the Shepherdess), later known as Salvia divinorum.
 He was able to obtain samples of it, but never succeeded in identifying its active compound, which has since been identified as salvinorin A. In 1963, Hofmann attended the annual convention of the World Academy of Arts and Sciences (WAAS) in Stockholm.